 vuejs input Textarea binding with examples

-This can be created in HTML as follows
+You can create a textarea in HTML as follows

 <textarea placeholder="Please enter comments"></textarea>

-Like any input form control, Textarea values are mapped to the Vue component instance using the v-model directive.
+For any form control, values of a textarea are mapped to the Vue component instance using the v-model directive.
+Vue’s two-way binding with v-model facilitates the seamless transfer of data between the form input control and the controller.

 <template>